MatthewBayfield/unigrade/README.md

 When choosing to edit a student's mark and module status, the enrolled module tables are reprinted to the terminal after it is cleared.
 The user can then select a module from one of the tables to edit the student's status and mark for; changing a student's module status to completed, then enables the user to enter a validated percentage module mark input, and the grade is automatically calculated.
 Feedback is then provided to the user to indicate a successful update, and table displaying the updated module information displayed.
-The user can then choose to update another module for the same student or go back.\n
+The user can then choose to update another module for the same student or go back.

 Below are a few screenshots showing some of the initial steps in the process of viewing and editing a student's module information.